Thames Water lays new pipes to protect South London water supply from future bursts and leaks

 “We appreciate that roadworks can be frustrating, however, the new plastic pipe has a minimum lifespan of 80 years.
 This means once the work has been completed, Lewisham homes and businesses will enjoy the benefits of a continued safe and reliable gas supply for many years to come."

 (1) WaterVoice: Views of current customers on water resources, October 2021, surveyed 1,870 customers in England and Wales to gauge how aware people were of the pressure on water supplies where they live.
 It also explored what customers think their water company should be doing to promote water efficiency.
-Full findings here.
+Read the full survey findings.